WebAssembly/spec/proposals/simd/W3CTAG-SIMDExplainer.md

 # WASM SIMD Web Platform explainer

 ## User benefits
-Modern processors support running multiple common computations in a single operation, so that instead of multiplying a number with a number, you can add (or multiple, subtract etc) the individual components of a fixed sized vector instead.
+Modern processors support running multiple common computations in a single operation, so that instead of multiplying a number with a number, you can add (or multiply, subtract, etc.) the individual components of a fixed sized vector instead.

 ##### Scalar operation #####